Cosme Pacheco: Biography

 He was reinstated to service as Lieutenant Colonel, effective as of July 15, 1835.
 The reinstatement is given at the request of the Supreme Provisional Government Board of the Republic of Peru, chaired by Luis José de Orbegoso himself.

 His collaboration and friendship with General Nieto lasted for more than a decade, always from his base in the provinces of the central highlands of Peru.
 There is correspondence that General Nieto addressed to him personally, where issues of pacification of that part of the country are discussed in times of political and military instability.
 A letter, dated November 1844, offers some information on the work he was doing then, apparently in permanent retirement from the military.
 From what the transcriber of the letter states, it would be incomplete and there is only what appears to be the last page of the letter.

 For an indeterminate period of time, probably from the time of the last correspondence with Domingo Nieto and prior to his death, Cosme Pacheco served as Sub-Prefect of the Province of Cotabambas in what is now the Department of Apurímac in the central highlands of Peru.
 He died on an unknown date, presumably around 1851.
 The latter can be inferred by the legislative decree acknowledging the license of previous marriage, issued by the Congress of the Republic of Peru on October 3, 1851, in favour of his widow, Manuela Arrambide, to be benefited with a survivor's pension.
 Cosme Pacheco was buried with military honors in the General Cemetery of Almudena in Cusco.

 At the beginning of 1953, there were initiatives to recognize his participation in both the Peruvian War of Independence and the initiation of the Republic of Peru.
 On January 2, the Senate debated the proposal by the Municipality of Cusco, requesting the Peruvian Ministry of War to relocate Cosme Pacheco's remains to the Pantheon of the Heroes in Lima.
-On January 22 of the same year, a request by Dr. Francisco Tamayo, Senator for the Department of Cusco, was debated.
+On January 22 of the same year, a request by Francisco Tamayo, Senator for the Department of Cusco, was debated.
 The initiative sought to recognize Cosme Pacheco as a Hero of the Independence of Peru.